IIGB Linux Cluster

 where sever2.xyz.edu is a different server that accepts SSH connection.

-Biocluster has backups but you may want to periodically make copies of your critical data to your own storage device.
+Biocluster has backups however it is still advantageous for users to periodically make copies of their critical data to separate storage device.

 Databases

 NCBI, PFAM, and Uniprot, do not need to be downloaded by users.
-They are in a central location on Biocluster:
+They are installed as modules on Biocluster.

 Parallelization Software